emiliehwolf/100-days-of-code/log.md

 ### Day 0.0: May 10, 2017

 **Today's Progress**: Created #100DaysOfCode Challenge in my Data Scientists party on Habitica.
+We officially begin on Monday, May 15th.
 Logged into Kaggle.com and HackerRank.com to get an overview of the lessons and competitions.
 Also browsed FreeCodeCamp.com/map

 **Thoughts:** Kaggle seems the most specialized for data science, but I still need to learn more R Programming before I'm ready for Kaggle.
 I think I will use my library book, R in 24 Hours, and my Coursera lessons as my curriculum.
 I will also continue to study R vocabulary on Memrise to keep things interesting and avoid monotony.